 What is white gold?

 The first thing you have to get your head round is that gold is yellow.
 All gold used in jewellery is a blend of pure gold with other metals to create an alloy suitable to more fashioning into jewellery and then strong enough to cope with the physical demands of being worn.
 Pure 24ct gold is very soft and not deemed suitable for jewellery in the UK.
-The other alloys change the colour of gold, and this is how white gold is created.
+The other alloys change the colour of the resulting metal, and this is how white gold is created.
 Think of it like mixing paint; altering the quantities of mixed colours gives a huge range of different colours.

 What is the cost difference between white gold and Platinum?

 Take a look in your local high street jeweller’s window, and you’ll see lots of white metal jewellery.
 Depending on whether the piece is silver, 9ct white gold, 18ct white gold, Palladium or Platinum, the price tag will vary hugely.
 Of course, the amount and purity of metal in the design, the work involved in making it and the value and quantity of any stones impacts its price considerably.
-But if we take these very similar high street designs as an example, you’ll see what I mean:

 Different metals, yet they look the same?